uq-eresearch/miletus-partyTester/README.md

 Or use the helper script:

-    scripts/server.sh start
+    script/server.sh start

 #### Stopping the rails server

 The rails server can be stopped using:

-    kill -s SIGINT _processID_
+    kill -s SIGINT processID

-Where the process ID can be found in `tmp/pid/server.pid`.
+Where the _processID_ can be found in the file `tmp/pid/server.pid`.

 Or use the helper script:

-    scripts/server.sh stop
+    script/server.sh stop

 #### Restarting the rails server

-    scripts/server.sh restart

-#### Showing the status of the rails server

-    scripts/server.sh status
+Run the helper script with `-h` (or `--help`) for more options.

+    script/server.sh --help

 Contact
 -------